 A chance to discover fascinating aspects of Cornish history and heritage, the Great Flat Lode route will send two-wheeled explorers through 12km of the Redruth Mining District, part of the Cornish Mining World Heritage Site.
 This loop follows part of the Basset Mine Tramway, once used to transport tin ore, so it’s peppered with chances to discover the remains of the area’s industrial past, including Cornwall’s last tin smelter at Carnkie.

 Although comprised of a challenging route of farmland, heathland and off-road tracks, this short loop has only a few steep sections to consider.

 Those longing for a long-distance adventure in the Scottish Highlands should look no further than Assynt Achiltibuie Circular.
-One of VisitScotland’s Top 11 Most Spellbinding Cycle Routes, this loop will take you across the wild countryside of Scotland’s north-west.
-Starting from the village of Achiltibuie, the route follows a road that allows cyclists to whizz past stunning mountains such as Sula Bheinn, Cùl Mòr and Stac Pollaidh, as well as some unexpected beaches and dream-worthy lochs – a must for a bike-lover’s bucket list!
+One of VisitScotland’s Top 11 Most Spellbinding Cycle Routes, this loop will take cyclists across the wild countryside of Scotland’s north-west.
+Starting from the village of Achiltibuie, the route follows a road that will allow cyclists to whizz past stunning mountains such as Sula Bheinn, Cùl Mòr and Stac Pollaidh, as well as some unexpected beaches and dream-worthy lochs – a must for a bike-lover’s bucket list!

 Those wanting to peddle their way from London’s East End into Greater London and onto the Essex countryside can plan a cycle ride from Hackney’s Victoria Park to the green woodland of Epping Forest.
 Along this circular route through the capital, cyclists will encounter landmarks such as the Queen Elizabeth Olympic Park and travel along the River Lea, as well as only a few short ascents.